Smartphone apps to monitor MS: the ACTIVE MS study

 Summary

-Current MS care relies on short, scheduled outpatient appointments that do not consider patients in their own environments and fluctuations in symptoms.
-Patients inadvertently become passive partners in their own care.
+Current MS care relies on short, scheduled appointments that do not consider individuals in their own environments and fluctuations in symptoms.
+Individuals inadvertently become passive partners in their own care.

 This study aims to address these needs by 1) evaluating the feasibility, reliability and validity of app-based self-monitoring tools, 2) identifying mobile apps that can detect MS changes over time and predict the progression of disease, 3) integrating mobile app data with clinical and imaging data to develop predictive models of treatment failure.